Tidal Timespace and the Palimpsests of Bahía Adair (work in progress)

 Description of the work

-This mixed-media installation will consist of a series of 9 plaster casts that float on steel pedestals and capture some of the patterns and scripts made from the diverse mudflat textures left at low tide.
-A sequence of oil paintings hang on the wall, depicting an aerial view of a tidal sequence in the same scale and sizes as the casts.
-These portray the flood tide slowly coming back in and covering the mudflats.
-The sequence starts with intricate moiré patterns in shallow water and slowly gets greener, bluer, ending with a panel that shows the opaque surface of deep water.
+This mixed-media installation will consist of a series of plaster casts that float on steel pedestals and capture some of the patterns and scripts made from the diverse mudflat textures left at low tide, and a sequence of images depicting the floodtide slowly covering the flats over.

 An audience-operated tide machine revolving around multiple spools will display a year of tides as a letterpressed marigram4 depicting the arcs and dips of the daily tidal highs and lows.
 Seen as a linear tape, the tidal graph closely resembles an electrocardiogram—as if the monthly and yearly tides are in fact the moon’s heartbeat.